640 South State StreetDover, Delaware 19901

 Some pregnant women who have had genital herpes outbreaks may want to have their babies delivered by cesarean section.
 This may prevent meningoencephalitis in newborns.

 Treating herpes meningoencephalitis as soon as possible is essential.
-If you’re feeling neck stiffness, having any neurological problems (including seizures, changes in consciousness, or feeling sleepy), are sensitive to light, or are running a fever along with a bad headache, call your doctor and have the problem treated promptly.
+If you’re feeling neck stiffness, having any neurological problems (including seizures, changes in consciousness, or feeling sleepy), are sensitive to light, or are running a fever along with a bad headache, call your healthcare provider and have the problem treated promptly.

-If you have already been diagnosed with herpes meningoencephalitis and are being treated, it's very important to let your doctor or nurse know if any of your symptoms get worse or if you develop any new symptoms, as these could be signs that the infection is getting worse despite treatment.
+If you have already been diagnosed with herpes meningoencephalitis and are being treated, it's very important to let your healthcare providers know if any of your symptoms get worse or if you develop any new symptoms, as these could be signs that the infection is getting worse despite treatment.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.